njleonzhang/vue-data-tables/docs/tableActionCol.md

 /*vue*/
 <desc>
 Action column's head label is set to `Actions`, and two `button`s are defined for every row.
+`tableColProps` and `buttonProps` can be leveraged to customize the action column and buttons respectively
 </desc>
 <template>
   <data-tables :data='data'